datastax/dsbulk/manual/settings.md

 See [java.text.DecimalFormat](https://docs.oracle.com/javase/8/docs/api/java/text/DecimalFormat.html) for details about the pattern syntax to use.

-The default pattern is `#,###.##`.
-This format recognizes almost every input, with an optional, localized thousands separator, and a localized decimal separator.
-It also recognizes an optional exponent.
-When used with locale `en_US`, the following inputs are all valid when parsing: `1234`, `1,234`, `1234.5678`, `1,234.5678`, `1,234.5678E2`.

-Beware that, when unloading / formatting, rounding may be necessary and could incur in precision loss.
-You can specify the rounding strategy to apply, see `roundingStrategy` below.

-In addition to the pattern specified here, DSBulk will always recognize Java's numeric notation as valid input, both decimal and hexadecimal.
-Thus, regardless of the pattern being used, the following examples are always correctly parsed:

-- Decimal notation: `1.234e+56`
-- Hexadecimal notation: `0x1.fffP+1023`
+Most inputs are recognized: optional localized thousands separator, localized decimal separator, or optional exponent.
+Using locale `en_US`, `1234`, `1,234`, `1234.5678`, `1,234.5678` and `1,234.5678E2` are all valid.
+For unloading and formatting, rounding may occur and cause precision loss.
+See `codec.formatNumbers` and `codec.roundingStrategy`.

 Default: **"#,###.##"**.